THE GATHERED CONGREGATION

 The most important musical ensemble is the gathered congregation.
 Through music we hear, teach, and share our faith.
 We sing hymns that teach the faith and focus on our redemption through Christ’s birth, death, resurrection, and ascension.
 We sing portions of the liturgy as a joyful response to God’s grace given to us.
 Through our hymnody and liturgy, passed down through the ages, we share in the faith of all the saints who have gone before us.

 The Kantorei is a graded choral program for students in 3rd-8th grade with unchanged voices.
-The Kantorei rehearses weekly from 4:00 p.m. – 5:30 p.m. on Sundays in the choir room, this choir sings once a month.
-In addition, a music workshop is offered from 3:30-4:00 for those choristers that want to enhance their music reading and understanding.
-The Kantorei is a Royal School of Church Music–America affiliated choir program that cultivates children’s musical abilities for life long service to the church, develops the child’s singing voice, provides a foundation in musicianship.
+The Kantorei rehearses weekly from 5:00 p.m. – 6:30 p.m. on Tuesday evenings.
+Choristers work on singing technique, musicianship, and music reading.
+The Kantorei is a Royal School of Church Music–America affiliated choir program that cultivates children’s musical abilities for life long service to the church, develops the child’s singing voice, and provides a foundation in musicianship.
 Potential singers are welcome to come try out a rehearsal at any time.
-The Kantorei sing in Sunday worship approximately once per month, in addition to Christmas Eve, Epiphany, Maundy Thursday, and Ascension services.
+The Kantorei sings for Sunday worship approximately once per month, as well as select festival services throughout the church year.

 Hope Lutheran Church is blessed with many talented instrumentalists who lend their talents.
-Worshipers often hear strings, woodwinds, and brass supporting and enhancing congregational singing, or providing a time of meditation.
+Worshipers often hear strings, woodwinds, and brass supporting and enhancing congregational singing or providing a time of meditation.
 The resident brass ensemble can be found leading worship on festival services throughout the church year.

 If you're interested in participating in any of Hope's musical ensembles, email Kantor Janssen.